-Kailyn Lowry’s New Memoir to Include Baby Daddy Drama
+Kailyn Lowry’s New Memoir To Include Baby Daddy Drama

 “It’s something many wouldn’t expect and not like her previous books.
 It’s definitely relatable,” they said.

-It seems that although fans are dying to know the identity of her 3rd baby daddy, Kailyn Lowry is going to keep mum about it for quite some time.
-However, all will likely be revealed when she pens her tell-all, which may be worth the wait for some of her die hard fans.
+It seems that although fans are dying to know the identity of her third baby daddy, Kailyn Lowry is going to keep mum about it for quite some time.
+However, all will likely be revealed when she pens her tell-all, which may be worth the wait for some of her die-hard fans.

 Her current book, Hustle and Heart, is less of a tell-all memoir and more of a book to provide inspirations for her fans.
 In the book, Kailyn Lowry reveals some of the worst moments in her life and how she was able to get through them.